frederic-perez/AmE-dictionary/data/dictionary.md

 __kts__ _n pl_ :two: Plural of knot (unit), a unit of speed equal to one nautical mile per hour.
 __kudos__
 __kulak__ _n_ A comparatively wealthy Soviet peasant who, during the Communist drive to collectivize agriculture in 1929–33, was viewed as an oppressor and class enemy.
-__kumbaya__ _n_ :three: Rooted in an American spiritual and folk song of the same name, kumbaya refers, often disparagingly, to moments of or efforts at harmony and unity.
+__kumbaya__ _n_ :four: Rooted in an American spiritual and folk song of the same name, kumbaya refers, often disparagingly, to moments of or efforts at harmony and unity.
 __kumquat__ _n_
 __kung flu__ _n_ Racist name for the COVID-19 coronavirus.
 __kurtosis__ _n_